Applicants to the program must meet the following minimum criteria:

 - Required of applicants to the Family Nurse Practitioner program:

-⇒A Bachelor of Science in Nursing (BSN) from a regionally accredited college or university with degree from a nursing program accredited by NLNAC or CCNE
+⇒A Bachelor of Science in Nursing (BSN) from a regionally accredited college or university with a degree from a nursing program accredited by CCNE or ACEN (formerly NLNAC)

 ⇒A Master of Science in Nursing (MSN) is required for the FNP post master's certificate FNP program